FirebaseExtended/reactfire/README.md

 ### Updating data

-When updating data, do not set the local state.
-Setting the local state will not update Firebase.
-Instead you should update your data on Firebase directly, this will trigger any observers that you have setup locally instantly from cache.
+When updating data, do not modify the local state directly.
+Modifying the local state will not update the data on Firebase.
+Instead you should only update your data on Firebase, this will trigger any observers that you have setup locally instantly from cache.

 For instance, let's take an app that has a list of todo items stored on Firebase.
 It also has a text field and a button to add new todos: